cool-RR/python_toolbox/README.markdown

 ![](http://garlicsim.org/images/mockup_thumb.gif)

+# Community and Support #

+If you need help with anything related to GarlicSim, mail me at [cool-rr@cool-rr.com](mailto:cool-rr@cool-rr.com).
+Soon there will be an official collaboration medium for GarlicSim.

 # Core and GUI #

 This repository contains two packages, `garlicsim`, which is the core logic, and `garlicsim_wx`, which is the wxPython-based GUI.